 Link to PubMed (Opens new window.
 Close the PubMed window to return to this page.)

 Dr. Johnson began his professional career as a clinical laboratory scientist in 1998 after obtaining medical technology board certification by the American Society for Clinical Pathology.
-He later earned a Ph.D. in Biochemistry and Molecular Biology from the University of Louisville School of Medicine.
-Since joining the Upstate faculty in 2012, he has been teaching clinical biochemistry and statistics courses related to laboratory medicine.
+He later earned his doctorate in Biochemistry and Molecular Biology from the University of Louisville School of Medicine.
+Since joining the Upstate faculty in 2012, he has been teaching clinical biochemistry and statistics courses related to pathology and laboratory medicine.

 As a research investigator on two current projects, Dr. Johnson is studying the human metabolome in otherwise healthy, Vitamin D deficient subjects using Liquid Chromatography Mass Spectrometry (LC-MS) technology.
 He is also analyzing clinical serum biomarkers of concussion in human subjects and correlating this data with physical testing of subjects, performed in conjunction with a faculty colleague in the physical therapy education department.